bobbyd01001/BWITTLRC/README.md

+5. Start Application

         To start the app run: python3 tlrc.py start

         The app will open a gui window showing other options to choose

 Created by JC Beasley